Visiting St Lucia in July

 Cheap Flights to St Lucia in July

-Another thing to keep in mind when traveling to the Caribbean is your budget.
+Another thing to keep in mind when travelling to the Caribbean is your budget.

 And I would say the best time to travel to St Lucia is when flights are cheap.